 I was “the relax, no fuss let it happen naturally”, while my husband was “ready to get it off his list so that his diaper bills would be less”.
 You have to both be on the same page in the process when your child is in fact ready.

 Have the conversation and clear any unmet expectations prior to starting the process.
 You do not want a child that is ready but then there are differences in how to actually carry out the process.
 Make it a priority to both be on board for a smoother transition.

 3. Do create time in your schedule to facilitate the potty training process.
 That would mean maybe taking a weekend off, or some weekdays if possible.

-Try not to plan any outdoor vacation or activities unless you are trying to do outdoor potty training, which is another training manual all to itself.
+Try not to plan any outdoor vacations or activities unless you are trying to do outdoor potty training, which is another training manual all to itself.
 The less busy you are to facilitate the process, the quickest you can get it accomplished.
 Be readily available and attentive to your child during those days of potty training.

 4. Do have the items that you need for potty training ready and available before you start.
-That would mean having your potty chair or toilet covers, a variety of snacks, toys, loose-fitting underwear, cleaning supplies, step stool, waterproof mattress pad, stickers, timers, etc.
+That would mean having your potty chair or toilet covers, a variety of snacks, toys, loose-fitting underwear, cleaning supplies, a step stool, a waterproof mattress pad, stickers, timers, etc.

 When you have everything you need, there is no rush to get something once you have started.
 Preparation is key!